lshpaner/CEEM585_Supervised_Learning_Techniques_in_R/code/CEEM585_Project_Shpaner_Leonid.md

 <br>

-<font color="blue"> The probability that individual 10 will evolve into
-each of the four probability classes if hired is as follows: </font>
+**The probability that individual 10 will evolve into each of the four probability classes if hired is as follows:**

 ``` r
 # table the probabilities of each respective class for the individual